mbachm/CarND-MPC-Project/README.md

 The values for N and dt are 7 and 0.15.
 Together they define the prediction horizon as `T = N * dt`, which is 1.05 seconds in my solution.
 In this timespan the solver tries to find a trajectory to get as near to the waypoints as possible under the given cost function.
 Other values tried where 10/0.15, 20/0.05, 15/0.12 and 10/0.12 and more.
 But all of them did lead to worse results.

 ### Polynomial Fitting and MPC Preprocessing
 With the provided function `polyfit` a polynomial is fitted to the provided waypoints (main.cpp, line 104).
-Before that, the waypoints are converted/transformed to the vehicle perspecitve.
+Before that, the waypoints are converted/transformed to the vehicle perspective.
 This simplifies the fitting of a polynomial as psi and the vehicles x and y coordinates are all zero.
 Additionally, the latency is given to the model as a preprocessing step.
 This is covered in the next section.

 ### Model Predictive Control with Latency